 You may not have verified your domain name ownership.

-If your email isn’t visible (your domain name is privately registered), then you likely have a ticket from Volusion Billing asking you to create a ICANN-approved email address so you can verify your domain name ownership.
+Since your email isn’t visible on your domain’s WHOIS page, then you likely have a ticket from Volusion Billing asking you to create a ICANN-approved email address so you can verify your domain name ownership.

 Once you verify ownership of your domain, we can install your SSL certificate on your store.